DevBitexblock/documentation/products/lottery/README.md

 ‌After a round is drawn, and tickets with matching numbers are determined, the prizes are awarded.
 The amount won by each ticket will depend on how many other tickets won in the same prize bracket.

-‌For example, if you have the only ticket that matched three numbers in order, and the predetermined share of the prize pool for your bracket was 2000 CAKE, you'll receive the full 2000 CAKE.
+‌For example, if you have the only ticket that matched three numbers in order, and the predetermined share of the prize pool for your bracket was 2000 BIT, you'll receive the full 2000 BIT.

-‌If, however, you and three other people match three numbers in order, the 2000 CAKE would be split between the four winning tickets, meaning you would receive 500 CAKE.
+‌If, however, you and three other people match three numbers in order, the 2000 BIT would be split between the four winning tickets, meaning you would receive 500 BIT.

 See the [Lottery FAQ for a breakdown of prizes](lottery-faq.md#how-are-prizes-broken-down-between-brackets) across each bracket.